Rumpunzel/Vagrant/obsidian_vault/Vagrant/WIP 5/Violence.md

 Alternatively, if you wield a weapon, you may threaten with **Blood.** When you do, and your threat exceeds your foe's, reduce the injury they inflict on you by the difference.
 When your foe is also armed, threatening with **Blood** is most often the sensible choice.

+Alternatively, if you wield a weapon, you may threaten with **Nerves.** When you do, and your threat exceeds your foe's, reduce reduce one of their attributes by the difference for this exchange.
+This can result in them dropping their weapon or tripping and spending more breath than they intended.